-Thank you, we have gone through the paper and fixed this as appropriate (observations/observational data, reanalysis model fields, L2 and L3 retrieved products)
+We have gone through the paper and fixed this as appropriate (observations/observational data, reanalysis model fields, L2 and L3 retrieved products)

 12) At places the manuscript could be improved if the authors would be a bit more formal with their text (e.g., sentences like 'a lot of cooling ...' should be avoided).

 We have fixed this particular sentence as well as others as we found them.

-We have have this particular schedule as well as others as we found them.